joshua-staples/Hello-World/README.md

-# Hello World Demo
+# Overview

 A simple repo of a hello world project.
 Used for the purpose of learning git and Github.
+This project also serves as a good temple of a github project that uses gitignore to hide the virtual environemnt (venv) when published to Github.

-## Tools
+## Development Environment

 * Pyhton
 * Visual Studio Code